 Our flights were great and I managed to get at least 6 or maybe even 7 hours of sleep on the 14 hour leg from Chicago (yay – no bad weather there) to Addis Ababa.
-Our driver (Ayu -can’t really spell it) picked us up and we met Leigh at the Juniper hotel.
+Our driver, Ayu, picked us up and we met Leigh at the Juniper hotel.

 We stopped at the office of Vast Ethiopian Tours and I finally got to meet Habtu (the manager of the company).
 I lost count of the many emails he and I exchanged planning this adventure.